Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 "Don’t you ever just take the time to *enjoy* what you eat?"
 Leemu chastised him.

 "Sure!
 I just gotta eat more’n you!
-An’ we gotta get ’ya back ‘ta liftin’ so’s ‘ya don’t waste away…" He licked the last drop out of his fur, then pant-grinned at Leemu.
+An’ we gotta get ’ya back ‘ta liftin’ so’s ‘ya don’t waste away..."
+He licked the last drop out of his fur, then pant-grinned at Leemu.
 "Tol’ ‘ya that’d make ‘ya feel better, though."

 "Yeah.
-Still gonna miss you…"
+Still gonna miss you..."

 Gorku sidled up next to Leemu and pulled him into an affectionate sideways hug.
 "Me too.
 But I ain’t gonna be gone ‘ferever.
 All the prettiest females live here!"